 PRO TIP: This is where your business plan comes in.
 When you’re off track and “life intrudes,” review your written business plan, examine your action plan and your strategy.
 The answers are there.
 Focus.
 No excuses.

-When you start your business, you will have ideas for future growth that you are not ready to implement yet for any number of valid reasons – lack of funding, time, experience, business network, customer base or technology skills, or even your existing competitive landscape or regulations.
+When you start your business, you will have ideas for future growth that you are not ready to implement yet for any number of valid reasons – lack of funding, time, experience, business network, no one to properly import data of your supplier, customer base or technology skills, or even your existing competitive landscape or regulations.